Web Application Penetration Testing Explained

 Gray Box Web Application Penetration Testing

 • Horizontal Privilege Escalation: Tester will attempt, as an authenticated user, to retrieve another user’s data.
-Someone could potentially do this if the URL is part of the person’s account.
+Someone could do this if the URL is part of the person’s account.
 For example, you have an application where every user has a unique account number.
 That account number is part of the URL on the page where the data lives.
-If you simply change a number in the URL, the user may be able to obtain entrance into another account.
+If you change a number in the URL, the user may be able to obtain entrance into another account.

 • Vertical Privilege Escalation: In this exercise, an authenticated user will attempt to assume administrator-level access.
 A tester could accomplish this if a web application uses a value to represent a username in a hidden field, which returns with successful authentication.
 A tester would then try to change the value from “username” to “root” or “administrator” to attain that privilege level.

 This information provides insight into how a group performs the tests.
-Another key component of web application pen tests is the OWASP (Open Worldwide Application Security Project®) Top 10.
+Another key component of web application pen tests is the OWASP (Open Worldwide Application Security Project) Top 10.

 What Is the OWASP Top 10, and Why Does It Matter in Pen Testing?